PX4/PX4-Devguide/tutorial-hello-sky.md

   px4_simple_app
 ```

-If you start QGroundControl, you can check the sensor values in the realtime plot (Tools -> Analyze)
+If you start QGroundControl, you can check the sensor values in the real time plot (Tools -> Analyze)

 ## Wrap-Up